 Since the LO came fully into force in 2019, TACs have been set based on total catch advice (albeit with some deductions for exempted discards), rather than landings advice as they used to before 2015.
-Despite the European Commission's efforts, it is broadly recognised that non-compliance across Member States is widespread, unreported discarding continues and the LO is not effectively controlled and enforced.23 Setting TACs based on catch rather than landings advice, while illegal discarding continues, allows for unsustainable catches potentially far beyond scientific advice.24 Poorly implementing the LO poses significant risks to sustainable fisheries in the EU and decisive steps must be taken to remedy the current situation.
+Despite the European Commission's efforts, it is broadly recognised that non-compliance across Member States is widespread, unreported discarding continues and the LO is not effectively controlled and enforced.
+Setting TACs based on catch advice rather than landings advice, while illegal discarding continues, allows for unsustainable catches potentially far beyond scientific advice.
+Poor implementation of the LO fundamentally undermines sustainable fisheries in the EU and decisive steps must be taken to remedy the current situation.

 Furthermore, there are industry voices who claim that failures of implementation mean that the policy is unworkable, and that a reform of the CFP should eliminate the LO.
 The shared NGO position is that the LO has not been given a chance to work and that the underlying problems (such as a lack of fishing gear selectivity and effective avoidance of unwanted catches) can and must be tackled under the existing framework.
-To avoid negative effects of the failure in the implementation of the LO on the setting of sustainable catch limits we make the following recommendations in Box 5 below.
+To avoid negative effects of the failure to properly implement the LO on the setting of sustainable catch limits we make the following recommendations in Box 5 below.